18F/handbook/_pages/tools/slack/guidelines.md

 - **Use [snippets](https://slack.com/help/articles/204145658-Create-a-snippet) or [posts](https://slack.com/help/articles/203950418-Use-posts-in-Slack) to share large chunks of text.**
 - **[Change your theme.](https://slack.com/help/articles/205166337-Change-your-Slack-theme)** Use the following colors for the [U.S. Web Design System (USWDS)](https://designsystem.digital.gov/) custom theme: `#112E51`, `#205493`, `#0071BC`, `#FFFFFF`,`#323A45`, `#FFFFFF`, `#4AA564`, `#981B1E`
 - **Screen-sharing tip:** If you want notifications to stop showing up so people don't see them, hover over the Notification Center icon in the top right corner of your screen and **Option + click** on it.
 Repeat that to turn notifications back on.

+There are some additional tips and screenshots in these [Slack training notes](https://gsa.enterprise.slack.com/files/T025AQGAN/FQ46XKBMZ?origin_team=T025AQGAN) from Greg Walker (3/23/2022).

 ## Additional shortcuts